uwegeercken/datagenerator2/README.md

 ## Features
 - select random values from word lists (where values can have an assigned weight)
 - generate uuid's, random strings, numbers or floating point numbers
-- generate random dates and timestamps. generate date fields referencing another date field
+- generate random dates and timestamps. generate date fields referencing another date field with an optional days offset or date boundary adjustment
 - generate random data according to a given regular expression
 - define a probability for generating null values per field
 - transform the generated data values: uppercase, lowercase, base64 encode, negate, round, encrypt and more